• Skip to primary navigation

 You don't need to do anything besides mixing it well and straining it.

-After you're done using whichever method you found more useful, enhance the healing properties and taste profile by adding an extra ingredient like ginger or honey.
+After you're done using whichever method you found more useful, improve the healing properties and taste profile by adding an extra ingredient like ginger or honey.

-This will complement the taste of the Echinacea tea.
+This will go with the taste of the Echinacea tea.

 The Echinacea plant is one of the best herbs that nature has bestowed upon us.